 When it comes to negative online reviews, it’s easy to make a bad situation worse.

-These twelve do’s and don’ts (plus two bonus tips) help you safely navigate these tricky waters:
+These twelve do’s and don’ts (plus two bonus tips) help you safely navigate the tricky waters of bad online customer reviews:

-At least monthly, check Yelp, Google, Bing, Yahoo and CitySearch reviews and ratings for your health club, yoga studio or wellness center.
+At least monthly, check Yelp and Google reviews and ratings for your health club, yoga studio or wellness center.

-Keep an eye on Facebook and Twitter comments, too.
-AngiesList’s health and wellness ratings are growing in popularity.
+Keep an eye on Facebook reviews on your business page and Twitter comments, too.

-If you sell wellness books or DVDs via Amazon, check those reviews.
-And check any community sites with popular reviews of local businesses.
+If you sell wellness books, CDs or anything else via Amazon, check those reviews.
+And check any community sites like NextDoor that tend to have reviews of local businesses.

 It’s not particularly convenient to post a negative review.
 It’s much easier to fill out a comment card or mention a problem to a staff member.